AnyFetch/developers.anyfetch.com/index.md

 A dependency graph indicates which hydraters is available for this document.
 Every time an hydrater finish its task, a new hydration round is started with new hydraters.

 For instance, in the default setup, we use [plaintext.hydrater](https://github.com/Papiel/plaintext.hydrater.anyfetch.com) to read basic information about the document (is it a text document ? an image ?) and extract metadatas.
-Then, depending on the returned metadatas, Fetch API will send the document with the new metadatas to other hydraters (if it is an image, we'll then apply [ocr.hydrater](https://github.com/Papiel/ocr.hydrater.anyfetch.com), if it is a document we will apply [office hydrater](https://github.com/Papiel/office.hydrater.anyfetch.com), and so on).
+Then, depending on the returned metadatas, Fetch API will send the document with the new metadatas to other hydraters (if it is an image, we'll then apply [ocr.hydrater](https://github.com/Papiel/ocr.hydrater.anyfetch.com), if it is a document we will apply [office.hydrater](https://github.com/Papiel/office.hydrater.anyfetch.com), and so on).
 Once all available hydraters have yielded their results, the document is indexed and made available for search.

 ### Document-type